facelessg00n/cctvTools/passwordRecovery/passwordDump.md

 It is likely this method will work on other devices as many CCTV units utilise HiSilicon Hardware and U-BOOT.

-In the case of this model the serial ports were labelled.
+In this model the serial ports were convenientley labelled.

 ---